HeinzBenjamin/FlexCLI/README.md

 FlexCLI runs on x64 architectures only.
 It was built against .Net 4.5.2<p>
 Flex.sln contains FlexCLI and FlexHopper.
 Upon building the solution all compiled files will be stored inside "bin".
 Make sure to set your compiler platform to x64.<p>
-FlexHopper was tested with Rhino6 64bit and Grasshopper 1.0.0076
+FlexHopper was tested with Rhino 6 64bit and Grasshopper 1.0.0076

 Contact info:<br>
 benjamin@felbrich.com<br>